 - With no VPN connection, load, for example, xmyip.com (IP: 22.214.171.124).
 Notice your public IP address.

 - Re-load xmyip.
 Observe that your IP address is no longer shown and it was replaced by the IP of the VPN server.

 - If the test was successful, you may proceed with the website or websites you want to access through the VPN.

-You have learned how to set up split tunneling on Mac and get your VPN connection to the next level of efficiency.
-However, make sure you are aware of the current setup, otherwise, you may leak your IP address.
+You have learned how to set up split tunneling on Mac and get your VPN internet connection to the next level of efficiency.
+However, make sure you know the current setup; otherwise, you may leak your IP address.